nawabahmadreshi/documentation/pages/third-party-integrations/other-esp.md

 **Solution**

-To solve this, Branch will host the AASA file on your click tracking domain.
-We’ll help you get set up with this.
+To solve this, Branch will host the AASA file on your customers' click tracking domain.
+We’ll help you customers get set up with this.

 {% image src="/img/pages/third-party-integrations/responsys/deep-linked-email-universal-links.png" center full alt='Deep Linked Email Universal Links' %}

-## Coming soon: Don’t open the app
-In some cases you may have content on web that isn’t in the app - for example, a temporary Mother’s Day promotion or an unsubscribe button.
-In this case, ideally you would be able to specify in the email that that link should not open the app.
-At the moment, the app will open, and the customers will then be taken to a browser.
-Oracle Responsys and Branch are working together to provide a solution where the customers will never enter the app if the content doesn't live in the app.
-That feature is scheduled for release in September 2016.

 {% endif %}